linux-surface/iptsd/README.md

 - If touchscreen still fails to function, then run `IPTSDaemon` manually to see what is going wrong

   ​	Then create an issue telling me **what is your device**, attaching your **ioreg** and output of `sudo dmesg | grep -E "SurfaceS|SurfaceH|SurfaceM|IntelP"` (remember to install `DebugEnhancer.kext` on macOS 12 and newer)

+## If you like my project, please consider to star this project, thanks!
+### If you appreciate my effort and would like to pay me a coffee, here is my PayPal address: `ritchiexia@163.com`